kimwalisch/primesieve/README.md

                       By default primesieve uses a sieve size that matches your CPU's L1 cache size (per core) or is slightly smaller than your CPU's L2 cache size.
-      --stress-test[=MODE]   Run stress testing.
+      --stress-test[=MODE]   Run a stress test.
 The MODE can be either CPU (default) or RAM.
-Keeps on running forever.
+The default timeout is 24h.
       --test          Run various correctness tests (< 1 minute).
   -t, --threads=NUM   Set the number of threads, NUM <= CPU cores.
                       Default setting: use all available CPU cores.
       --time          Print the time elapsed in seconds.
-  -v, --version       Print version and license information.
+      --timeout=SEC   Set the stress test timeout in seconds.
+Supported units of time suffixes: s, m, h, d or y.
+                      30 minutes timeout: --timeout 30m
 ```

 ## Build instructions